thosgood/this-weeks-finds/markdown/101-151/week136.md

 more flexible sort than the "algebraic theories" I've been talking about so far.
 For example, we can study "essentially algebraic theories", which are just categories with finite limits.
-Given one of these, say C, we define a model to be a functor F: C → Set preserving finite limits.
+Given one of these, say C, we define a model to be a functor F: C\to Set preserving finite limits.
 This allows one to study algebraic structures with partially defined operations.
 I already gave an example in ["Week 53"](#week53) - there's a category with finite limits